Flöhe bei Katzen

 Furthermore, you should treat not only the affected cat, but also all other cats and pets in the household, such as dogs or rabbits, with anti-flea medication.
 Even if the animals do not yet show any signs of flea infestation, this may already have happened or may happen in the near future due to the eggs and larvae present in the environment.
 The flea medication also has a preventative effect and helps to keep fleas away from your animals.

-Another important tip: Don’t just fight flea infestation, but Deworm your cat too.
+Another important tip: Don’t just fight the flea infestation, but Deworm your cat too.
 Since fleas often transmit other parasites such as worms, such treatment is essential in the event of a flea infestation in order to protect your cat's health.
 There are even combination products specifically for this purpose that work against both fleas and other parasites.

 You can take the following measures to get rid of fleas and their offspring from your home: